angeldea21/KE4H/llm-comparison.md

 ![Gemini p2](assets/images/gmn-2.png)

-Both LLMs did not give out a satisfying answer to the question, further strengthening the problematics a property hasAuthor (and "pico:author") might have for complex buildings or objects of historical value.
-ChatGPT made expecially clear that Danesio Maineri could be considered both the "engineer reponsible for the first Sforza reconstruction" and "...the designer of the Sforza phase of the fortress".

-The obtained results did not meet expectations, so we tried the last approach of prompting techniques.
+Both LLMs recognised that Danesio Maineri should not simply be considered the sole author of the Rocca, but rather the architect responsible for the Renaissance reconstruction commissioned during the Sforza period.

+Although the responses were richer than those obtained with Zero-shot prompting, neither model clearly distinguished between the original medieval construction of the fortress and the later Renaissance intervention.

+This confirms that representing complex historical authorship through a single `hasAuthor` property may be semantically insufficient.

 ### ❓ Chain-of-Thought Technique